shtalinberg/django-el-pagination/doc/twitter_pagination.rst

         <script src="{{ STATIC_URL }}el-pagination/js/el-pagination.js"></script>
         <script>
             $.endlessPaginate({
-                pageSelector: '.endless_page_template'
+                contentSelector: '.endless_content_wrapper'
             });
         </script>
     {% endblock %}

 .. note::

-    By default, the pageSelector points to the *endless_page_template* class name so, you can use it if you don't want to set your own class name.
+    By default, the contentSelector is null, making each new page be inserted before the *show_more* link container.

 Before version 2.0
 ~~~~~~~~~~~~~~~~~~